carlylminjoy/100-days-of-code/log.md

 ### Day 65: October 18, 2017

-**Today's Progress**: Portfolio
+**Today's Progress**: Portfolio (3h1m)

 **Thoughts:** Learning about CSS transitions and implementing them in my portfolio to display animated skill level bars.
 It's amazing how much excitement a few simple transitions adds.
+Also, tidied and organised Sass code, and fixed small spacing issues.
+I'm really beginning to love how my page is looking and feel proud knowing that I built it entirely from scratch.

 **Link to work:** [Portfolio](https://carlyminjoy.github.io/)